|

 with impeccable scientific data and objectivity.
 Jim described two

-new plant species Monardella beneolens (Lamiaceae) from the
+new plant species, Monardella beneolens (Lamiaceae) from the

-(Lamiaceae) from the Great Basin in northeastern California.
+southern crest of the Sierra Nevada, and Pogogyne floribunda (Lamiaceae) from the Great Basin in northeastern California.
 In addition

 to his many technical reports, he contributed articles on California

-floristics and conservation biology to a variety of journals, including
+floristics and conservation biology to a variety of journals, including Madroño, Fremontia, Phytologia, and Aliso.

-He also prepared the descriptions and taxonomic keys for Acanthomintha,
+He also prepared the descriptions and taxonomic keys for Acanthomintha, Monardella, and Pogogyne for the new Jepson Manual of

 the flowering plants of California.
 His involvement in many professional